 What I Do

-3D/2D game asset development for Unity3D, made with Blender and Illustrator.
+3D/2D game asset development for Unity3D, using Blender and Illustrator.

 SEO, PPC with AdWords & Bing, Google Analytics, and content development.

 Arduino and Raspberry Pi IoT research and development, and 3D prototype printing.

 When I started out as a web designer my focus until then had been solely based on learning new web technologies and how to code.
 But once I started building websites for clients on a daily basis, I quickly learned that no framework or technology can make a boring website look good or innovative to a client.
 I quickly started to teach myself design principles and color theory, and within a year I found myself managing a web team and directly responsible for my employer’s company website.